 I'm Dan Lyke.
 In 2012, after over a decade of trying to get me to dance with her, my wife Charlene dragged me to a barn dance.
 When I said "that wasn't so bad", she said "great, lessons start next week, wanna go?"
 Shortly we went from "I don't wanna go dancing" to "whatever you wanna do tonight is fine, I'm going dancing."

-Now when I'm not dancing, I'm the club caller for the Vallejo Pioneers, have a weekly beginner group in Petaluma and fill in for various other slots throughout the San Francisco Bay Area.
+Unfortunately, COVID put a damper on most of my calling.
+I used to call for the Vallejo Pioneers, but COVID and aging took its toll on that group, and a weekly beginner group in Petaluma is on hold until we have the energy to restart it.
+I occasionally fill in for various other slots throughout the San Francisco Bay Area.
 I call Modern Western Square Dancing through Advanced, and though I love calling Mainstream and Plus, I'd like to be working more on ways to get absolutely new dancers dancing and having fun.

 "group theory performed as a team sport, set to music." — Ginda Fisher of MIT Tech Squares *